NathanDennis1/NathanDennis1/README.md

 ## Hi, I'm Nathan! 👋

-I am currently a Masters in Data Science student at Harvard University seeking a Data Science / Machine Learning / Data Analytics Internship for summer 2025.
+I am currently a Masters in Data Science student at Harvard University.
 I graduated March 2024 with a Bachelors in Statistics with a specialization in Data Science and minor in Mathematics, Magna Cum Laude, from the University of Washington.
 I am passionate about using data science to extract actionable insights from data analysis and build predictive models to solve real world problems.

 ## Techniques & Approaches